kc8/relay-switcher/README.md

 # Relay Switcher

-This is really just used as an off and on switch, hence the relay.

-## A diagram:

-**TODO**
+This is designed to turn on and off the outside (and maybe other Christmas lights) that are wired to a raspberry pi

+As of 2023, this is now a self hosted solution.

+# pi-drivers
+This is the driver that directly control GPIO ports on the raspberry pi turnning them on and off

+The python program also queries the RelaySwticher back end to 1. update the current status of the lights it controls 2. turn on and off the lights it controls

+# RelaySwitcher
+This directory holds the backend server written in Go that updates and shutdowns the pis.
+It a message queue that can maintain and update the state of multiple raspberry pis.
+It has really only worked with one thus far

+## Notes for future me

 The goal here is to subscribe to a message queue so the relay switcher running on the raspberry pi.
-Each command should have some generic strcuture like the following:
+Each command should have some generic structure like the following:

 ```json